Conformance Oriented - Board Performance Reviews ...

 3. Director Independence Assessment

-to meet the minimum “threshold level” being driven by leading Corporate Governance frameworks.
+to meet the minimum “threshold level” being driven by leading Local Corporate Governance frameworks.

 Further References and Reading ...

-– To read further on this Service, please click the “Read More” button.
+Conformance Service – Detailed Explanation – To read further, please click the “Read More” button.

-Decision Support – Performance vs Conformance Assessments – To read further, please click the “Read More” button.
+Performance Oriented – Board Performance Reviews – To read further, please click the “Read More” button.